spine-tools/SpineOpt.jl/docs/src/tutorial/ramping.md

 ![image](figs_ramping/ramping_model_start.png)

 - Repeat the procedure for the *model\_end* parameter, but now the value is `2000-01-01T03:00:00`.
-Notice that since the demand goes until `2000-01-01T02:00:00` the model must finish in the second hour to properly account for the first hour.
 The final values should look like that the image below.

 ![image](figs_ramping/ramping_model_start_and_end.png)

+> It's important to note that the model must finish in the third hour to account for all the periods of demand in input data, which goes until `2000-01-01T02:00:00`.

 When you're ready, save/commit all changes to the database.